gummy-brain/Leader-Appeal-in-Times-of-War/README.md

 **Research Goals:**

-- Determine public perceptions conveyed in Twitter messages about V. Putin and V. Zelensky during the Russia-Ukraine war.
+- Determine public perceptions conveyed in Twitter messages about Vladimir Putin and Volodymyr Zelensky during the Russia-Ukraine war.

 - Utilize the leader appeal models described by David G. Winter to understand what defines the appeal of Zelensky and Putin in the eyes of their followers.